This page is full of links to some of our favorite thrifty friends’ websites!

 We first became aware of her blog several years back when an article ran in business insider where she credited our book, “America’s Cheapest Family Gets You Right on the Money” with changing her family’s life.
 Since that time we’ve corresponded and actually met up with Danielle, her husband Jason and two of their kids when we were visiting relatives in Las Vegas.

-Just this year, Danielle and her family of five moved to southern Arizona where husband, Jason, is working for the border patrol.
+Just this year, Danielle and her family of five moved to southern Arizona where her husband, Jason, is working for the border patrol.

 No more sticky floors